mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 However, applications built on top of HTTP (as well as the rest of the 'Web Platform') often exhibit centralisation.
 As such, HTTP is an example of a platform for centralization -- while the protocol itself is not centralized, it does facilitate the creation of centralized services and applications.

+Like indirect centralization, platform centralization is difficult to completely avoid in protocol design.
+Because of the layered nature of the Internet, most protocols are designed to allow considerable flexibility in how they are used, often in a way that it becomes attractive to form a dependency on one party's operation.
+Notably, this can happen even if the protocol does not accommodate intermediation explicitly.

 # The Limits of Decentralization {#decentralization}